doomlab/shiny-server/MOTE Blogdown/content/indtdelta.md

 ## Interpretation:

 Your p-value is less than the alpha value, and therefore, this test would be considered statistically significant.

+# Sample Writeup

+Contrary to the hypothesized result, the group that underwent hypnosis was significantly less accurate while reporting facts than the control group with a large effect size, *t(6)* = -2.66, *p* = .038, *d_delta* = 1.59.

 # Tutorial